Tim Fleming (politician)

-Tim Fleming (born August 19, 1982) is an American politician.
-He is a member of the Georgia House of Representatives from the 114th district, serving since 2023.
+Timothy Kyle Fleming (born August 19, 1982) is an American politician serving as a member of the Georgia House of Representatives for the 114th district.
 He is a member of the Republican Party.
-Prior to being elected to the Georgia House of Representatives, Fleming was the Newton County Commissioner from 2009 to 2013 and the Chief of Staff for current Georgia governor, Brian Kemp.
+Prior to being elected to the Georgia House of Representatives, Fleming was the Newton County commissioner from 2009 to 2013 and the chief of staff for Governor Brian Kemp.

-In July 2025, Fleming announced his candidacy for Georgia Secretary of State.
+In July 2025, Fleming announced his candidacy for the 2026 Georgia Secretary of State election.
+He will face Penny Brown Reynolds in the November general election.
+Fleming has stated that there were "irregularities" in Georgia's 2020 presidential election.